Faxian: Biography

 Faxian was born in Shanxi in the 4th-century under the Later Zhao dynasty of the Sixteen Kingdoms period.
-His birth name was Gong Sehi.
 He later adopted the name Faxian, which literally means "Splendor of Dharma".
 Three of his elder brothers died young.
 His father, fearing that the same fate would befall him, had him ordained as a novice monk at the age of three.

 In 399 CE, about age 60, Faxian was among the earliest attested pilgrims to India.
 He set out from Chang'an, the capital of the Buddhist Later Qin dynasty, along with four others to locate sacred Buddhist texts and was later joined by five more pilgrims at Zhangye.
 He visited India in the early fifth century.
 He is said to have walked all the way from China across the icy desert and rugged mountain passes.
 He entered India from the northwest and reached Pataliputra.
 He took back with him a large number of Sanskrit Buddhist texts and images sacred to Buddhism.
 Upon his return to China, he is also credited with translating these Sanskrit texts into Chinese.

 Faxian's visit to India occurred during the reign of Chandragupta II.
 He entered the Indian subcontinent through the northwest.
 His memoirs describe his 10 years stay in India.
 He visited the major sites associated with the Buddha, as well the renowned centres of education and Buddhist monasteries.
 He visited Kapilvastu (Lumbini), Bodh Gaya, Benares (Varanasi), Shravasti, and Kushinagar, all linked to events in Buddha's life.
 Faxian learned Sanskrit, and collected Indian literature from Pataliputra (Patna), Oddiyana, and Taxila in Gandhara.
 His memoirs mention the Hinayana and emerging Mahayana traditions, as well as the splintering and dissenting Theravada sub-traditions in 5th-century Indian Buddhism.
 Before he had begun his journey back to China, he had amassed a large number of Sanskrit texts of his times.